 8. Fold along all the dotted lines.
 Tip: Use the edge of the table or a ruler on the underside of the edge you are folding to get straight lines.

 9. Place glue or tape on all tabs.
 Carefully fold the box together, gluing/taping the tabs to the inside of the piggy bank.
 If you use glue, wait for it to completely dry.
 Tip: If glue alone isn’t holding your piggy bank together, reinforce it with tape.

 10. Add to your piggy bank.
 Collect coins and dollars so you can purchase items from the FH Gift Catalog.
 You may decide to give a chicken or duck, tree seedlings or a watering can, storybooks or a children’s bible.
 Whatever gift you choose to give, it will bless a child and family in need.

 Raising Kids Who Care

-As your kids or grandkids complete this activity, you can use this time to talk about God’s love for us and others.
-And to thank God for the gifts he’s given us.
-And to share about how it brings God joy when we share those gifts with others, especially those in need.
+As your kids or grandkids complete this activity, you can talk with them about God’s love for us and others.
+And to thank God for the gifts He’s given us.
+Plus, it’s a great time to talk about how it brings God joy when we share with others, especially those in need.

-Raelyn uses this time to talk with her girls about God’s blessings and how He will always care for them.
+Raelyn talks with her girls about God’s blessings and how He will always care for them.
 She’s able to teach her girls about gratitude, blessings, faith and abundance.
 They take the time to talk about why they are giving these gifts.
 And talking about the children and families who are in need and will be receiving them.
-In doing so, the girls take great care in selecting the gifts they want to give, and are happy to use their own money they’ve saved to give them.
+The girls take great care in selecting the gifts they want to give, and are happy to use their own money they’ve saved to give them.

 Stories of Families Receiving Gift Catalog Items: